MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-list-items-audience-targeting.md

 ## Overview

 In SharePoint it is possible to enable Audience Targeting on a list or library.
 After this feature is enabled users are able to target audiences on a given list item.
-Unfortunately during a migration from On-Premises SharePoint to SharePoint, the list and list item audience data will not migrate.
+Unfortunately during a migration from on-premises SharePoint to SharePoint in Microsoft 365, the list and list item audience data will not migrate.
 This report will contain all the list items in the environment that are targeting audiences.

 ## Data Migration